OpenScale Applications and Hookup Guide

 OpenScale combines the HX711 breakout board with an Atmega328P running Arduino and extensive pre-loaded configuration firmware to create an off-the-shelf solution for load cell reading.

 OpenScale was designed for projects and applications where the load was static (for example a bee hive) or where constant readings are needed without user intervention (for example on a conveyor belt system).
 A load cell with OpenScale can remain in place for months without needing user interaction.

 OpenScale makes it easy to zero and calibrate your scale via a simple to use configuration menu.
 Serial output and control is available through the mini-B USB port or through an FTDI compatible connection.
 This allows OpenScale to be attached seamlessly with a datalogger (OpenLog) or to a wireless Bluetooth transmitter (such as SparkFun Bluetooth Mate Silver).
-In the bee cale application , OpenScale is hooked up to Blynk Board and the data collected is pushed to data.sparkfun.com.
+In the bee scale application , OpenScale is hooked up to Blynk Board and the data collected is pushed to a data-streaming services.

 A precision digital temperature sensor is included on OpenScale to report the local temperature.
 An external connection is also available for a DS18B20 compatible temperature sensor to take temperature readings of the load cell.
 Please note that OpenScale reports the local and remote temperature readings but it does not alter the scale reading due to temperature fluctuations.
 It is up to the user to properly calibrate and post process these temperature readings to get the maximum scale accuracy.